ZupIT/horusec-platform/README.md

 ### **Authentication Types**

-You can choose which form of authentication you will use with Horusec Platform.
+You can choose which form of authentication you will use with Horusec-Platform.

 There are three possibilities: